senresearch/MatrixLM.jl/README.md

 using matrixLM
 ```

 First, construct a `RawData` object consisting of the response variable `Y` and row/column predictors `X` and `Z`.
 All three matrices must be passed in as 2-dimensional arrays.
 Note that the `contr` function can be used to set up treatment and/or sum contrasts for categorical variables stored in a DataFrame.
-By default, `contr` generates treatment contrasts for all specified categorical variables.
+By default, `contr` generates treatment contrasts for all specified categorical variables (`"treat"`).
+Other options include `"sum"` for sum contrasts, `"noint"` for treatment contrasts with no intercept, and `"sumnoint"` for sum contrasts with no intercept.

 ```
 using DataFrames